heinsaar/kaizen/README.md

 Kaizen does not aim to be radiation-hardened for all imaginable scenarios and use cases.
-Instead, inspired by the Japanese concept of [Kaizen](https://en.wikipedia.org/wiki/Kaizen), emphasizing frequent and gradual improvement, this library is built on top of STL and aims to provide a malleable and growing set of practical, simple and well-tested tools through a single header file that, like a Swiss army knife, includes just enough of everything that can be useful for a broad range of C++ projects right off the bat.
+Instead, inspired by the Japanese concept of [Kaizen](https://en.wikipedia.org/wiki/Kaizen), emphasizing frequent and gradual improvement, this library builds on top of STL and aims to provide a malleable and growing set of practical, simple and well-tested tools through a single header file that, like a Swiss army knife, includes just enough of everything that can be useful for a broad range of C++ projects right off the bat.